-For example, if you want stick coil information, use the Quick Reference Guide to locate the Electrical System chapter.
-Then, use the Table of Contents on the first page of the chapter to find the Stick Coil section.
+If you want spark plug information, for example, go to the Periodic Maintenance Chart first.
+The chart tells you how frequently to clean and gap the plug.
+Next, use the Quick Reference Guide to locate the Periodic Maintenance chapter.
+Then, use the Table of Contents on the first page of the chapter to find the Spark Plug section.

-Whenever you see symbols, heed their instructions!
+Whenever you see these WARNING and CAUTION symbols, heed their instructions!
 Always follow safe operating and maintenance practices.